johnpatrickmorgan/TCACoordinators/README.md

 ✅ Easily go back to the root screen or a specific screen in the navigation stack.<br/>
 ✅ Keep all navigation logic in a single place.<br/>
 ✅ Break an app's navigation into multiple reusable coordinators and compose them together.<br/>
+✅ Use a single system to unify push navigation and modal presentation.<br/>

 The library works by translating the array of screens into a hierarchy of nested `NavigationLink`s and presentation calls, so: